The progress of the organic hemp and linen sectors in France

 The Organic Flax and Hemp Association

-The Organic Flax and Hemp association was created in June 2013.
-It is made up of several members such as producers, farmers, processors of organic flax and hemp, entrepreneurs, or even… eco-friendly knitting brands?.
+The Organic Linen and Hemp Association was created in June 2013.
+It is made up of several members such as producers, farmers, processors of organic linen and hemp, entrepreneurs, and even... eco-friendly knitting brands 😉.

-The objectives of the association are in particular to create a space for exchange on the know-how and itineraries of the cultivation of flax fiber in organic farming, to promote organic textile flax and hemp with the entire sector, and to encourage the transparency of the prices paid to the producer.
+The association's objectives include creating a space for exchanging knowledge and information on the cultivation of flax fiber in organic farming, promoting organic textile flax and hemp throughout the industry, and promoting transparency in prices paid to producers.

-This year the event took place in Leudon-en-Brie in Seine-et-Marne, on the farm of one of the members who recently converted to organic.
-Little update on the progress of these sectors!
+This year the event took place in Leudon-en-Brie in Seine-et-Marne, on the farm of one of the members who recently converted to organic farming.
+Here's a quick update on the progress of these sectors!

-The reintegration of the hemp sector started a little late compared to flax, the cultivation of which had been maintained even after the arrival of synthetic fibers.
-The reason is simple, even if growing flax and hemp is easy since there is nothing to add, hemp required one more step.
+The reintegration of the hemp industry was lagging behind flax, which had been cultivated even after the arrival of synthetic fibers.
+The reason is simple: even though flax and hemp are easy to grow since nothing needs to be added, hemp required an additional step.

-LHemp plants are more difficult to “put away” before the scutching stages, which is essential before processing, especially in an industrial manner.
-We therefore had to come together and pool together the different players in the sector to be able to invest in specialized machines from China.
+LHemp plants are more difficult to "store" before the scutching stages, which is essential before processing, especially industrially.
+It was therefore necessary to come together and pool resources between the various players in the sector to be able to invest in specialized machines from China.
 Several years of testing were then necessary to reintroduce hemp crops for textile use.
-And the good news this year is that the first harvest of compliant French hemp has just been carried out and that it has already gone into processing as I write these lines.
-I am now in talks with the supplier to obtain the means to do dyeing and twisting tests,
+And the good news this year is that the first harvest of compliant French hemp has just been carried out and it has already gone into processing as I write these lines.
+I am now in discussions with the supplier to obtain the equipment needed to carry out dyeing and twisting tests,

-I just hope that the price will not be too high because it is in high demand in the luxury sector! !
-2 tonnes will be produced at the beginning of 2024 and you can trust me, Natissea is on the spot!
+I just hope the price won't be too high because it is in high demand in the luxury sector!!
+2 tons will be produced in early 2024 and you can trust me, Natissea is on the spot!

-One of the objectives of the Organic Flax and Hemp Association would be to have 1 million hectares of hemp by 2050!
+One of the goals of the Organic Flax and Hemp Association would be to have 1 million hectares of hemp by 2050!

 What if hemp and flax could save the planet?

-You have probably heard about it, the organic sector has almost come to a standstill since inflation, but it is one of the most important factors in terms of ecological transition!
-One of my big discoveries this year is the role of hemp and flax in organic agriculture.
-I already knew that hemp was used between two crops to clean and replenish the soil and it was during a very interesting conference by Jacques CAPLAT (agronomist and anthropologist) that I learned more about it.
-To summarize, agriculture represents 1/3 of climate disruption according to official figures from the IPCC.
+You've probably heard about it, the organic sector has been practically at a standstill since inflation, yet it's one of the most important factors in terms of ecological transition!
+One of my big discoveries this year is the role of hemp and flax in organic farming.
+I already knew that hemp was used between two crops to clean and re-nourish the soil and it was during a very interesting conference by Jacques CAPLAT (agronomist and anthropologist) that I learned more.
+To summarize, agriculture represents 1/3 of climate change according to official figures from the IPCC.

-This pollution is largely due to synthetic nitrogen fertilizers which release a lot of greenhouse gases.
-Added to this are forecasts of irregular rain cycles concentrating on the winter season and becoming rarer in summer when crops need it most.
-Agriculture must reinvent itself and it is not just a question of removing chemicals but of reviewing the model as a whole.
-The first place to store water is the soil itself, but if it is depleted by monocultures and fertilizers, the water that falls is not absorbed and there is no natural reserve.
+This pollution is largely due to synthetic nitrogen fertilizers, which release enormous amounts of greenhouse gases.
+Added to this are forecasts of irregular rainfall cycles, concentrated in the winter season and becoming scarce in the summer when crops need it most.
+Agriculture must reinvent itself, and this is not just about removing chemicals but about reviewing the model as a whole.
+The primary place to store water is the soil itself, but if it is depleted by monocultures and fertilizers, the water that falls is not absorbed and there is no natural reserve.

-The agronomist then recalls the virtues of flax and hemp crops to replenish the soil, these plants reinject nitrogen naturally thanks to their very long roots and even points to its sector as an example.
-In fact, for several years, France has succeeded in reconstituting the flax and hemp sectors, which is an achievement since they can be controlled at the scale of local players, that is to say, they are autonomous!
-I invite you to listen to it
+The agronomist then recalls the virtues of flax and hemp crops to replenish the soil, these plants reinject nitrogen naturally thanks to their very long roots and even points to his sector as an example.
+Indeed, in recent years, France has succeeded in reconstituting the flax and hemp sectors, which is an achievement since they are controllable at the level of local actors, that is to say, they are autonomous!
+I invite you to listen to him

 com blog 202309 teillage du chanvre 2023 2023

-Since last year, Natissea has been offering you a French linen thread, Linaé.
+Since last year, Natissea has been offering you a French linen yarn, Linaé.
 This yarn comes from the Safilin company, the last French spinning mill to have resisted relocation and the only one to spin linen in Europe and then in France since 2022.
-Even if the conversion of organic linen operations has been stopped since the war in Ukraine and inflation,
+Even if the conversion to organic linen has been at a standstill since the war in Ukraine and inflation,

-Mr. GUILLAUME Director of Safilin reminds us of the importance of supporting initiatives like his in times of crisis so that all the efforts made so far are not reduced to nothing and that French flax and hemp are always present at the exit from the crisis.
-For my part, I worked on developing a 100% French linen thread, the price of the material is higher but I will soon do a survey to find out if you follow me!
+Mr. GUILLAUME, Director of Safilin, reminds us of the importance of supporting initiatives like his in times of crisis so that all the efforts made so far are not reduced to nothing and that French linen and hemp are still present when the crisis is over.
+For my part, I have worked on developing a 100% French linen thread, the price of the material is higher but I will soon conduct a survey to see if you are following me!

 Sources